Scientists take a step closer to resurrecting the woolly mammoth

 The woolly mammoth was a big, shaggy species of elephant that roamed the tundra before going extinct thousands of years ago.
 Colossal has been working to bring the mammoth, the dodo bird and other extinct species back to life using the latest cloning and genetic engineering techniques.

 And now the company says scientists have for the first time createdinduced pluripotent stem cells for the mammoth's closest living relative: Asian elephants.
-The company plans to describe the work in a scientific paper that will be posted on the bioRxiv preprint server.
+The company described the work in a scientific paper posted on the bioRxiv preprint server.
 It hasn't been peer-reviewed, but the company says that's in progress.

 A steppingstone from modern elephant to mammoth